- Length 2 year full-time

 IDEC8023 Case Studies in Applied Econometrics

 IDEC8026 Quantitative Policy Impact Evaluation

-A minimum of 12 units from completion of an economics or econometrics course from the following list:
+A minimum of 12 units from completion of economics or econometrics courses from the following list:

 CRWF8000 Government, Markets and Global Change

 ECON8038 Industrial Organisation